jorishr/catacamp/README.md

 - Username: `camper` password: `!Camper123`
   The admin user can delete all campgrounds and comments.

 _Note_: To have access to all functionality you need API keys for the mail server (Mailgun API), maps (Google Maps API).

-The docker-compose file does already set some environment variables for session secrets, Redis and MongoDB connection details, but to create and edit campground data you need API keys.
+The docker-compose file does already set some environment variables, and Redis and MongoDB connection details, but to effectively use the functionality of the app you need API keys for Mailgun and Google Maps.

 ##### Task runner

 Gulp Task runner is used for:

-- SASS compilation
+- SASS compilation;
-- Nodemon + BrowserSync
+- Nodemon + BrowserSync;
-- build task: includes Webpack for js bundling, minification and image optimization
+- Build task: includes Webpack for JavaScript bundling, minification and image optimization.

 ##### Getting started

 - Clone the repo.
 - Run `docker compose -f docker-compose.dev.yaml up --build`

-This wil run the app in development mode on port 3000.
-BrowserSync on port 4000.
-See NPM scripts and Gulpfile for more details.
+This wil run the app in development mode.
+You now should have a Redis container and a MongoDB container and a container for the Express app.
+The app will automatically run, listening on port 3000.
+BrowserSync runs on port 4000.

 ### Build and production environment